Dermal Efficacy Studies at CBI

-Take advantage of our wide range of established and validated dermal pharmacology and efficacy studies in any species.
+Take advantage of our wide range of established and validated dermal efficacy studies in any species.
 We have both normal and diseased research models with single, multiple or infusion/slow release dose administration of small and large molecules, stem cells, metals, nanoparticles or devices.
-Our team offers custom studies and model development.
+Our team offers custom studies and model development for dermal efficacy studies.

 Methods of Assessment